-The following is a short explanation of how this website was built.
+The following is a short explanation of how this website is being built and maintained.
+It is mostly done using free software tools and services.

 As with a house you need a good foundation for a website.
 Starting with a reliable operating system and HTTP server.
 The obvious choices are:

-Some pages, such as those containing photos are generated from templates using page generation software that I have written for online shopping sites (see the 7is7.com Demo Shop).
+Some pages, such as those containing photos are generated from templates using page generation software that I have written for online shopping sites.
 A photo is simply defined as a product with a short description and the photo itself as the photo of the "product".
 Only one page has to be made, the template, from which the "product" pages are then generated.

 To ensure that my webpages will work on most browsers and platforms and my visitors will not be confronted with dead links I use several methods and services.